 You have to reserve tickets if you want to elope on Haleakala summit at sunrise.
 You can do that here.
 No reservations are required at this time for sunset.
 Arrive early to allow for plenty of time to drive up and park if you elope at sunrise.
 Make sure to bring plenty of warm layers because it is windy and cold!
 Because it is a national park, you must pay a $150.00 permit fee and submit an application.
 You can apply here!

 Makaluapuna Point is a beautiful spot on Maui for sunset.
 The lookout features unique lava rock formations that literally look like dragon teeth.
 Just west of Dragon’s Teeth is Oneloa Beach, also known as Ironwood Beach.
 Crashing waves, lava rock, and a beautiful view sunset view await you.

 There are several beautiful lookouts that would make for an incredible elopement spot.
 Keep in mind that parking can be limited depending on where you decide!

 Molokai is recognized as the friendly island where the population is small and the views are grand.
-It is considered to be another untouched island where you can enjoy the raw beauty of Hawaii and the experience hospitality and sense of community from the locals.
+It is considered to be another untouched island where you can enjoy the raw beauty of Hawaii and experience hospitality and a sense of community from the locals.
 It is considered the least touristy island, with Lanai coming in at second place.

 Kalaupapa Historical National Park